cenk1cenk2/schema-companion.nvim/README.md

 - Kubernetes resources can be matched utilizing the repository [yannh/kubernetes-json-schema](https://github.com/yannh/kubernetes-json-schema). ![kubernetes](./resources/screenshots/kubernetes.png)
 - Kubernetes CRD definitions can be matched utilizing the repository [datreeio/CRDs-catalog](https://github.com/datreeio/crds-catalog). ![kubernetes-crd](./resources/screenshots/kubernetes-crd.png)
 - Change matcher variables on the fly, like the Kubernetes version.
 Do not be stuck with whatever `yaml-language-server` has hardcoded at the given time. ![kubernetes-version](./resources/screenshots/kubernetes-version.png)
+- Select one from multiple matchers for the current buffer to not have any collisions in the `yaml-language-server`.

 ## Installation